ordpool-space/cat21/README.md

 The creation of generative cat art is a fundamental part of this protocol.
 The pixelated cat images are inspired by the famous [Mooncat Algorithm](https://github.com/ponderware/mooncatparser/), adapted to meet new requirements.

-* **Seed**: The seed for generating an image is the transaction ID itself, interchangeable with the term 'catId'.
+* **Seed**: The seed for generating the image and traits is retrieved from the concatenated `transactionId` and `blockId`, hashed using the SHA-256 algorithm.
-  Contrary to the original Mooncats algorithm, there are no assigned seeds; only the transaction ID is used.
+  By using this method, the characteristics of each CAT-21 asset will only be determinable after the transaction is included in a block, thus preventing anyone from generating transactions until they get a desirable outcome.
+  This approach ensures fairness and unpredictability in the distribution of rare traits.
 * **Format**: The images should be generated in a web-friendly, scalable format, with SVG being preferred.
-* **Traits**: The existing traits from the original Ethereum Mooncats are utilized, with additional new traits such as laser eyes and an orange background.
+* **Traits**: The existing traits from the original Ethereum Mooncats are utilized, with additional new traits such as red, green, and blue laser eyes and an orange background.
-  More traits can be added in future versions of this document.
-  The distribution of the 'genesis' trait is revised, as there are no boolean values in a transaction ID.
 * **Dimensions**: The dimensions of the generated images shall be squares.
-* **Storage**: Images are not stored on the blockchain but are generated on-demand using the transaction ID as a seed.
+* **Storage**: Images and Traits are not stored on the blockchain but are generated on-demand using the concatenated `transactionId` and `blockId` as a seed.
 * **Reference Implementation**: The artwork is defined by the reference implementation in the [ordpool-parser repository](https://github.com/haushoppe/ordpool-parser) (the engine that parses digital artifacts on ordpool.space).
   All other implementations should result in the exact same visual appearance to maintain consistency across the protocol.